cbutler01/OIRE-Fuzzy-String/README.md

 the file name, the file should contain a sheet entitled "OUTPUT" in which the previously empty columns inserted by the user are filled with new values.

-## Potential Next Steps
+## Potential Future Steps
-This algorithm needs to be debugged, and edge cases must be considered!
+This algorithm needs to be debugged more thoroughly, and edge cases must be considered!
 The current implementation does not use fuzzy string recognition for the department category in the Significant Impact survey.
 It might be a good idea to somehow include that as a means of including similar subject names that are not exactly the same as instances of the same subject, which would in theory lead to the algorithm being better at picking a value for that category.
-It would also be a good idea to modularize the code more than it is currently since the steps in each of the sections of the program are not overtly dissimilar.

-Further, there is currently no implementation to match the names of the professors of the courses in the Best Course survey.
+There is also currently no implementation of fuzzy string matching of names of the professors of the courses in the Best Course survey.